Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 Building Your Signal Intelligence System

-Innovative sales organizations redesign their event strategy around several core principles.
+Innovative sales organizations are redesigning their event strategy around several core principles.

 1. Signal Classification Framework